texfaq/texfaq.github.io/FAQ-cmdstar.md

 the [`xparse`](https://ctan.org/pkg/xparse) package from the [`l3packages`](https://ctan.org/pkg/l3packages)
 distribution.
-The package defines a bunch of commands (such as `\NewDocumentCommand`) which are somewhat analagous to `\newcommand` and the like, in LaTeX 2e.
+The package defines a bunch of commands (such as `\NewDocumentCommand`) which are somewhat analagous to `\newcommand` and the like, in LaTeX2e.
 The big difference is the specification of command arguments; for each argument, you have a set of choices in the command specification.
-So, to create a *-command (in LaTeX 2e style), one might write:
+So, to create a *-command (in LaTeX2e style), one might write:
 <!-- {% raw %} -->
 ```latex
 \NewDocumentCommand \foo { s m } {%